 Jesus is praising God for His wisdom as it is displayed in this very scene.
 God does not need the wisdom or power of men to make Himself look good.
 He will show His wisdom in the apparent foolishness of the message and the demonstration of His grace (1 Cor.
 1:18–31).
 Of course, this does not mean that it is impossible for intelligent people to be converted.
 Throughout church history, God has chosen to showcase His grace in saving all kinds of people.
 However, when God saves someone, it is never their wisdom or accomplishments that save them but rather their simple, child-like faith in the truth of the gospel.

-Rev. Erik Raymond is senior pastor of Emmaus Bible Church in Omaha, Neb.
+Rev. Erik Raymond is senior pastor of Redeemer Fellowship Church in Watertown, Mass.
+He is author of Chasing Contentment.